inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 drop priority first.

 In the Differentiated Service architecture, the network is partitioned into DiffServ domains.
-Within each domain the resources of the domain are allocated to forwarding classes, taking into account the available resources and the traffic flows.
-There are *service level agreements* (SLA) between the users and service providers, and between the domains that describe the mapping of packets to forwarding classes and the allowed traffic profile for each class.
-The routers at the edge of the network are responsible for marking the packets and protect the domain from misbehaving traffic sources.
+Within each domain, the resources are allocated to forwarding classes, taking into account the available resources and the traffic flows.
+There are *service level agreements* (SLAs) between the users and service providers, and between the domains that describe the mapping of packets to forwarding classes and the allowed traffic profile for each class.
+The routers at the edge of the network are responsible for marking the packets and protecting the domain from misbehaving traffic sources.
 Nonconforming traffic may be dropped, delayed, or marked with a different forwarding class.